cesc1989/backend-handbook/manuscript/02-dependencies/09-passenger-and-nginx.md

 #### Docs

-Phussion Passenger docs can be found [here](https://www.phusionpassenger.com/library/).
+See Phussion Passenger [extensive documentation](https://www.phusionpassenger.com/library/) for more help.